 - IPL Treatment – This treatment is very useful for clearing away sun damage, such as age spots, sun spots, liver spots, etc. Unsightly veins and dark age spots are gently removed through short bursts of laser light.

-A large number of appearance conscious women (and men), are educating themselves about modern hand rejuvenation treatments can help them look years younger.
-Treatments range from chemical exfoliation (peels) to high end brightening creams all the way laser treatments.
+A large number of appearance conscious women (and men), are educating themselves about how modern hand rejuvenation treatments can help them look years younger.
+Treatments range from chemical exfoliation (peels) to high end brightening creams all the way to laser treatments.
 Together or separately, these can add volume to thinning hands, lighten age spots (or remove them completely!), and reduce or eliminate unwanted veins.
-In fact this type of therapy is gaining huge acceptance in the health & beauty industry, and they’re definitely trending.
+In fact, this type of therapy, is gaining huge acceptance in the health & beauty industry, and they’re definitely trending.
 Soon to be married women who want their hands to look just as great as their ring are a perfect example.

 But first let’s describe the problem before talking about the solution.
 As a person’s hands age, the skin thins out and the underlying tissue loses volume.
 Especially on the back of the hands and the fingers, the hands take on a bony look as the knuckles protrude, and surface veins become much more visible.
 Even worse, age spots appear, and sun spots accumulate from too much fun in the sun.
 Taken as a package, it’s a perfect recipe for looking older.

 Does this sound like you?
-If the answer is yes then it’s time to take action--this isn’t a problem that will go away on its own.
-The first and most essential step is talking with a credentialed cosmetic surgeon or dermatologist with experience in hand rejuvenation.
-It’s the only way to know where you stand, and what can be done.
-You’ll discuss treatment options and move on from there.
-Here’s a list of what higher end medical spas and surgery centers are using today.
+If the answer is yes, then it’s time to take action — this isn’t a problem that will go away on its own.
+The first and most essential step is talking with a provider experienced in hand rejuvenation.
+It’s the only way to know what the possible treatments are and their effectiveness, and costs, for your individual concerns.

 Laser Hand Rejuvenation

-Another incredibly popular treatment is IPL, which stands for Intense Pulsed Light and is the same energy used in photofacials.
-Used alone or in conjunction with other therapies, this can significantly tone down the brownish spots associated with sun and aging, and much like laser treatments they’re great at evening out skin tone.
+Another incredibly popular treatment is IPL, which stands for Intense Pulsed Light and is the same energy used in photo facials.
+Used alone, or in conjunction with other therapies, this can significantly tone down the brownish spots associated with sun and aging, and much like laser treatments they’re great at evening out skin tone.
 IPL is also used alongside chemical exfoliation (peels) for enhanced results.
 Several treatments may be necessary, but the final look is often on par with resurfacing lasers.
 Once again, talk to the treating doctors, aestheticians, and laser technicians to find out what’s best for your individual situation.